-The second of our signature Profit Savvy programs is Double your Revenue to Double your Profit in One Year.
+The second of our signature Profit Savvy programs is Redouble your Profit in One Year.
 This program builds on the rapid optimisation of our Double Your Profit in 100 Days program that shows how a quick optimisation of your existing business can literally double your profit in 100 days.

 To get this second doubling of your profit, we discuss how to increase your revenue so that more money goes to your profit bottom line.
 Since this is a slower process, we will allow ourselves 12 months to achieve it.
 Nevertheless, these two combined are likely to more than quadruple the profit of your business in just 15 months.

 The techniques discussed in DP365 are designed for growth businesses.
 They might be a relaunch of an existing business or a startup.

 For convenience, we are going to call this Redouble Your Revenue to Double Your Profit in One Year (DP365).
 It is the big brother of our earlier Double Your Profit in 100 Days (DP100).

 Our goal here is to develop an approach to your business that will double the revenue through the business in just one year.
 However, our ultimate goal is to increase your profit rather than necessarily just increase the amount of money coming in.
 Greater revenue without greater profit is a valueless exercise.

 In fact, if you can double your revenue and maintain the same level of efficiency that you have developed in our DP100 module, you are likely to more than double your profit.
 Many of your fixed costs will remain the same and therefore more of your Gross Profit will go to your bottom line.
 Our minimum goal in DP365 is to achieve a 4 times improvement in Profit in the combined 15 months of the two Double Profit programs.